-Compassion or loving kindness meditation involves allowing your mind to be filled with feelings of compassion or of loving kindness to self, loved ones and all beings.
+Compassion or loving kindness meditation involves allowing your mind to be filled with feelings of compassion or of PDF: loving kindness to self, loved ones and all beings.
 According to Buddhism, compassion involves wishing oneself or another freedom from suffering, and results in the desire to help others.

 Compassion meditation has a unique and rare ability to increase positive emotions, which almost no other treatment can provide.
 Since the brain’s ability to experience positive emotions like joy, happiness, love and satisfaction may be impaired after trauma, this is a very valuable therapeutic benefit.
 It also promotes self-compassion, a sense of connection to others, and challenges feelings of social isolation.